‘Twin Peaks,’ ‘Z Nation’ Actor’s Extreme Violence Described On Bizarre 911 Calls, Held On Attempted Murder

 — TMZ (@TMZ) September 15, 2017

 While the police were on their way, the 911 operator got another call, but this time it was from the store owner.
-Lindholm had followed his girlfriend to the store and he had a baseball bat.
+Lindholm had followed his girlfriend to the store, and he had a baseball bat.
 When he came into the store and approached his girlfriend, the owner of the boutique made a call to 911.
 She also made an urgent plea for help to the 911 operator.
-What the store owner said on the call is written below.

 The woman on the phone with the 911 dispatcher then ran out of the store when Lindholm started yelling at her.
-It was then that a third 911 call came in, this time it was from a breathless passerby.
+It was then that a third 911 call came in, this time from a breathless passerby.
 This woman caller said that there’s “some guy beating up a girl” inside the store, which was the third 911 call recorded.

-She also adds, “Oh my God,” when quietly relaying what she is seeing to the person on the other end of this 911 call.
+She also adds “Oh my God” when quietly relaying what she is seeing to the person on the other end of this 911 call.

 Girlfriend of Twins Peak actor Jeremy Lindholm 911 call https://t.co/JWZ7IvQKyU @MailOnline